epfml/kubernetes-setup/README.md

 Go have a look at https://ic-registry.epfl.ch and use your gaspar credentials to login in.

 There already is a group project named `mlo`.
-Please ask someone in the lab already using kubernetes to add you to the mlo group so that you can push your docker image to that repository.
+Please ask someone in the lab already using kubernetes to add you to the mlo group so that you can push your Docker image to that repository.

-#### Login docker to ic-registry.epfl.ch/mlo/
+#### Login Docker to ic-registry.epfl.ch/mlo/
 Login to the server by running the following command and entering your epfl credentials:
 ```bash
 docker login ic-registry.epfl.ch